 Seafood high in mercury

 If you think that seafood is harmless, think again.
-Some seafood types are on the list of what foods to avoid while pregnant because they are bad for pregnancy due to their high mercury content.
-It is true that shellfish and fish provide good amounts of omega-3 fatty acids, iron, protein, and zinc.
+Some seafood types are on the list of what foods to avoid while pregnant due to their high mercury content.
+It is true that shellfish and fish provide good amounts of omega-3 fatty acids, iron, protein and zinc.
 But a select few are high in mercury.
-Mercury is relatively harmless for most adults but not for pregnant individuals.
+Mercury is relatively harmless for most adults, but not for pregnant individuals.
 Regularly eating large servings of seafood high in mercury can damage your baby’s nervous system and brain development.
 Here’s a list of seafood you should steer clear of:

 - King mackerel

 - Marlin shark

 - Consuming more than 12oz of fish and shellfish a week

 Raw, processed and undercooked meats